Objectives

 Complex Data Types

-The Internet Object must support complex data types so that any kind of data can be serialized and deserialized for the wire.
+The Internet Object must support complex data types so that any kind of data whether large number or complex data structure can be easily serialized and deserialized for the wire.

 The Internet Object format should support the streaming of independent records, allowing for efficient and continuous data transfer.
 With this feature, the failure of a single record will not affect the processing of other records, ensuring more resilient data transmission.